-- 78.0 As provided by 26 V.S.A. § 1401a(4), the established fees for licensure for the professions regulated by the Board will be waived for: - 78.1.
-An individual who is a member of the US Armed Forces and whose home of record is Vermont at the time of application to be licensed; - 78.2.
-An individual who practices a profession licensed by the Board with the US Armed Forces and who is assigned to Vermont to practice that profession, so long as assigned to Vermont; - 78.3.
-The spouse of a US Armed Forces member who is ordered to a duty station in Vermont so long as their spouse continues to be assigned to Vermont. - 79.0 Eligibility for the fee waiver is determined at the time that the fee is due and continues through the end of the licensing period regardless of whether the military member is assigned to a different permanent duty station during the period.
+- As provided by 26 V.S.A. § 1401a(4), the established fees for licensure for the professions regulated by the Board will be waived for: - 77.1.
+An individual who is a member of the US Armed Forces and whose home of record is Vermont at the time of application to be licensed; - 77.2.
+An individual who practices a profession licensed by the Board with the US Armed Forces and who is assigned to Vermont to practice that profession, so long as assigned to Vermont.; - 77.3.
+The spouse of a US Armed Forces member who is ordered to a duty station in Vermont so long as their spouse continues to be assigned to Vermont.

+Eligibility for the fee waiver is determined at the time that the fee is due and continues through the end of the licensing period regardless of whether the military member is assigned to a different permanent duty station during the period.
 Individuals who request fee waiver will be required to submit copies of orders or other documentation to establish eligibility.

-SECTION XI.
+Section XI.
 RULES FOR REMOTE HEARINGS

-- 80.1 Upon order of the Board of Medical Practice, or a Hearing Officer acting on the Hearing Officer's own behalf, a hearing may be held by telephone, video, or other electronic means ("Remote Hearings").
-If a party objects to having all or part of a hearing conducted as a Remote Hearing the party must submit a written motion within 14 days, or sooner if specified in the order scheduling the remote hearing.
-In ruling on the objection, the Board or Hearing Officer shall consider the factors set forth in Vermont Rule of Civil Procedure 43.1.
-This section sets forth procedures for conducting Remote Hearings. - 80.2 All other Sections of the Board of Medical Practice ("Sections") not modified herein continue to apply.
+- 79.1 Upon order of the Board of Medical Practice, or a Hearing Officer acting on its the Hearing Officer's own behalf, a hearing may be held by telephone, video, or other electronic means ("Remote Hearings").
+This section sets forth procedures for conducting Remote Hearings. - 79.2 All other Sections of the Board of Medical Practice ("Sections") not modified herein continue to apply.
 In the case where a standard set forth for Remote Hearings conflicts with a standard set forth in other sections, the standards in this section shall govern.

-81.0 Pre-Hearing Administration
+80.0 Pre-Hearing Administration

-81.1 Hearing Notice
+80.1 Hearing Notice